CLOUDWERX-DEV/DiffuGen/README.md

 ## ⚙️ Configuration

 DiffuGen provides a template JSON configuration file (`diffugen.json`) that defines server settings, environment variables, and resource paths.
 This template should be copied into your IDE's MCP configuration file.
 This section explains the various configuration options available.

+### OpenAPI Server Configuration

+The OpenAPI server uses the same configuration as the main DiffuGen server, but with additional options:
+- Port configuration (default: 5199)
+- CORS settings
+- Rate limiting

 ### MCP Configuration File Structure